Vietnam is known as a culinary destination. Foodies from around the world descend on the country to gorge themselves on Vietnamese street food.

 If you would like to enjoy a light meal for lunch or dinner, Banh Cuon is highly recommended.
 This traditional dish is very appropriate to experience local food when traveling to Vietnam.

 Goi Du Du or the Green Papaya salad is one of the specialties of the locals.
 Specifically, there are two types of Green Papaya salad.
 In the north of Vietnam, the salad involves beef jerky and Thai basil.
-The South, the version is mixed with shrimps, pork, and herbs.
-And they are served with prawn crackers and home-made dipping fish sauce.
+In the South, the version is mixed with shrimp, pork, and herbs.
+And they are served with prawn crackers and homemade dipping fish sauce.